Last updated on March 26, 2020 at 08:15

 - Short bowel syndrome – bile acids in the colon stimulate colonic secretions

 Secretory diarrhoea should be treated with fluid replacement, and the fluid should contain electrolytes and glucose.
-Glucose enhances the intestinal absorption capacity, which explains why it’s included.
+Glucose enhances the intestinal absorption capacity, which is why it’s included.
+You can read more about it here.

 When the peristaltic movement of the intestines is increased will the intestines have less time to reabsorb fluid, which reduces the reabsorption capacity.